 No mortgage, charge, or assignment of any kind whatsoever which is given of or over any provision out of the estate of any deceased person granted by any order of the Court under this Act and which is given before the order of the Court is made shall be of any force, validity or effect.

-[Section 19 amended by No. 48 of 2011 s.
+[Section 19 amended: No. 48 of 2011 s.
 11.]

 20. Administrator, protection of etc.